-- Prepare supplements to existing agreements for services beyond the scope of the original agreement and include the Agency's independent estimate of the costs for the work involved. - 2.
-Ensure that no work is done, or costs incurred until the agreements and supplements are approved by the approving authority and executed by the proper parties. - Conduct regular meetings with the consultant to track progress, evaluate the consultant's progress in achieving its commitments as identified in its DBE Participation Plan, and identify potential concerns. - Act as a liaison between the Agency and the consultant to assure compliance with the terms of the agreement, including OECR provisions and the use of mandatory forms. - 5.
-Monitor the consultant's progress reports to ensure that problem areas are reported and corrective action taken. - 6.
-Make sure that all work is within the agreement's scope of work. - Establish controls to monitor the time for completion of the agreement to ensure 7. that the specified time limitations are not exceeded. - Ensure the accuracy of bills presented by the consultant and their consistency with the work performed. - Maintain cumulative cost records to assure that costs are allowable, allocable, and reasonable.
+- 1. Prepare supplements to existing agreements for services beyond the scope of the original agreement and include the Agency's independent estimate of the costs for the work involved. - 2.
+Ensure that no work is done, or costs incurred until the agreements and supplements are approved by the approving authority and executed by the proper parties. - 3.
+Conduct regular meetings with the consultant to track progress, evaluate the consultant's progress in achieving its commitments as identified in its DBE Participation Plan, and identify potential concerns. - 4.
+Act as a liaison between the Agency and the consultant to assure compliance with the terms of the agreement, including OECR provisions and the use of mandatory forms. - 5.
+Monitor the consultant's progress reports to ensure that problem areas are reported, and corrective action taken. - 6.
+Make sure that all work is within the agreement's scope of work. - 7.
+Establish controls to monitor the time for completion of the agreement to ensure that the specified time limitations are not exceeded. - 8.
+Ensure the accuracy of bills presented by the consultant and their consistency with the work performed. - 9.
+Maintain cumulative cost records to assure that costs are allowable, allocable, and reasonable.
 Track bills to ensure compliance with the agreement and fixed fees. - 10.
 Review bills to ensure that the appropriate Indirect Cost Rate is being applied. - 11.
 Establish controls to prevent overpayment of the agreement. - 12.
-Enusre the prime consultant enters monthly payments received from the Local Agency and payments made to all firms into the WSDOT Diversity Management and Compliance System - DMCS (wsdot.diversitycompliance.com). - 13.
+Ensure the prime consultant enters monthly payments received from the Local Agency and payments made to all firms into the WSDOT Diversity Management and Compliance System DMCS (wsdot.diversitycompliance.com). - 13.
 Monitor the DBE's for the duration of the agreement (i.e., conduct DBE on-site reviews).
 The Local Agency must comply with the requirements as described in Chapter 26.
 Termination or substitution of DBE's shall be submitted to the Region Local Program Engineer (LPE) for written concurrence prior to executing the contract supplement. - 14.
-Ensure that all terms and conditions of the agreement have been met prior to the final release of the consultant. - Invoicing - The invoice will include the following: .81 - All employees who worked on the project during the billing period; 1. - 2.
+Ensure that all terms and conditions of the agreement have been met prior to the final release of the consultant. - 15.
+Monitor the agreement and supplement if necessary, PRIOR to the end date recognizing that it may have to get council/commissioner approval.

+- .111 Invoicing The invoice will include the following: - 1.
+All employees who worked on the project during the billing period; - 2.
 The classification of each employee, the hours worked, the actual hourly payroll rate, and the amount billed; and - 3.
 Direct non-salary costs.
 Non-salary costs should be supported for auditing purposes by copies of the invoice or billing instruments the consultant received for payment.
 Either the consultant or the Agency may retain these copies.